 - Material: Polyurethane

-This jacket is a classic raincoat with tremendous water protection.
+This is one of the best light jackets for women.
+By Helly Hansen this is a classic raincoat with tremendous water protection.
 In addition to its stylish look, the jacket is very comfortable with a soft lining and cut that moves with the body.
 The cut on the jacket is flattering with a long thigh hem and a slim waist.
 There are a variety of color choices, but it’s hard to do much better than the classic yellow.

 A heavy polyurethane is used in the construction of the jacket which lends well to both the performance and appearance of the jacket.
 It’s not an understatement to say you’d stay dry if a wave crashed over your head — the jacket is fully waterproof.